Page 1: Biography

 Teacher, army educator, politician, prime minister

-This biography, written by John Henderson, first published online in 2010.
+This biography, written by John Henderson, was first published in the Dictionary of New Zealand Biography in 2010.

 Bill Rowling was born in Motueka in the Nelson district on 15 September 1927.
 He was the youngest of four children born to Arthur Rowling, an orchardist, and his wife, Agnes Rubina Davy.
 He was christened Wallace Edward, but his father called him Bill and the name stuck.